Albert0i/RedisDump/RedisFunctions.md

 ![alt nil error](img/nil-error.JPG)

-This is because `unpack(table2)` returns `nil, nil` which triggers the error.
+This is because `unpack(table2)` returns `nil` which triggers the error.
 Similarly, array style table has length; dictionary style table *HAS NOT*...
 Therefore,
 ```
     return { #table1, #table2 }
 ```